edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started/next.md

 ### nextRoutes {/*nextroutes*/}

-In the code above, `nextRoutes` adds all Next.js routes to the router based on the `/pages` directory.
+In the above code, `nextRoutes` adds all Next.js routes to the router based on the `/pages` directory.
 You can add additional routes before and after `nextRoutes`.
 For example, you can choose to send some URLs to an alternate backend.
 This is useful for gradually replacing an existing site with a new Next.js app.

 A popular use case is to fallback to a legacy site for any route that your Next.js app isn't configured to handle: